Rickaym/Asciin.py/docs/basics.rst

 Fundamentals
 ===============
-To start off, an instantiation of the :class:`Asciinpy.Window` class is required.
-It handles the OS dependencies and provides a way to inject a game loop through a decorator.
+The :class:`Asciinpy.Window` class handles the OS dependencies and provides a way to instantiate the game loop through a decorator in functional programming, and when subclassing the window class, the game loop function should be named `loop`.

-`E.g. 1`
+`E.g. 1 Functional`
 .. code:: py

    from Asciinpy import Window

-   window = Window(resolution: Union[Tuple[int, int], Asciinpy.values.Resolutions], max_framerate: Optional[int] = None)
+   window = Window(...)

-There are a few methods you can call from this instance; :obj:`Asciinpy.Window.replay` and :obj:`Asciinpy.Window.run`.
+There are two main modes to run a window, by calling either of :obj:`Asciinpy.Window.replay` or :obj:`Asciinpy.Window.run`.

 Run
 ----
-The run method executes the game loop that has been passed in previously with an internal clock.
+The run method begins a real-time rendering mode that has a game loop defined.
-It is possible to set a timer for termination, refer to :obj:`Asciinpy.Window.loop` for further information.
+As described previously, there are two ways you can instantiate the game loop.
-Passing in the game loop is as simple as defining a function with a given signature of one parameter and decorated.
+1. You can define a function with a given signature of one parameter and decorated with :obj:`Asciinpy.Window.loop`.

-The game loop must accept a single parameter of type :class:`Asciinpy.Displayable`, it will raise an error if the signature is incorrect.
+The game loop must accept a single parameter of type :class:`Asciinpy.Screen`, it will raise an error if the signature is incorrect.

 .. note::